 Conception The process of conceiving a baby.
-Conception The process of concerning a basy.
 Reproduction The process by which living things create young or offspring.
 Consent To express willingness or approval.
 Conceived The fertilizing of an egg by a sperm; beginning of pregnancy.
 Caesarean The surgical delivery of a baby that involves making incisions in the mother's abdominal wall and uterus.
 Foreskin A retractable fold of skin that covers the glans of the penis.
 Cervix The lower part of the uterus that opens into the vagina.
 Womb (uterus) Where a fetus, or baby, grows.
 Urethra The tube that carries urine from the bladder out of the body.
 Fertilised When a male's sperm enters a female's egg.
 IVF Fertilising an egg outside the body, in a laboratory dish, and then implanting it in a woman's uterus.